aistairc/virtualhome_aist/demo/README.md

 ### [scenario_generate_graph_and_video_with_cameras_changes.ipynb](../demo/scenario_generate_graph_and_video_with_cameras_changes.ipynb)
 **Objective** : This notebook is used for programs with room transitions and included new camera setting.
 Before using this file, please make sure a JSON file named 'camera_data_mapping.json' is under '[resources](../resources/)' folder.
 The data output will be one third-person view video, one AUTO camera switching video (default), one selected camera switching video and two fixed view switching videos.
 **Procedure** :
   Firstly, I suggest you to use graph's class_name values in our program scripts.
-For example,
+You can find the class_name value in the graph by printing out:
   ```
   {'id': 201, 'category': 'Decor', 'class_name': 'wallpictureframe', 'prefab_name': 'PRE_DEC_Painting_15', 'obj_transform': {'position': [-6.33500051, 1.67, 2.561001], 'rotation': [0.0, 0.0, 0.0, 1.00000012], 'scale': [0.46321243, 0.463212371, 0.8]}, 'bounding_box': {'center': [-6.32533836, 1.67, 2.56099987], 'size': [0.01932602, 0.582278132, 0.764504552]}, 'properties': ['GRABBABLE', 'HANGABLE', 'HAS_PAPER', 'MOVABLE'], 'states': []}
   ```
-  In the above example, we should use 'wallpictureframe' in program script whenever we need to deal with it.
+  In the above example, you should use 'wallpictureframe' in program script whenever it is related.

   To start using this notebook, you need to run each block in its sequence until you reach the following block:
   ```python